OsmSharp/core/README.md

 - Convert a stream of native OSM objects to 'complete' OSM objects: Ways with all their actual nodes, Relations with all members instantiated.
 - Convert OSM objects to geometries.

+### Documentation & Samples

+Check the [documentation website](http://docs.itinero.tech/docs/osmsharp/index.html) for documentation and sample code.
+Don't hesitate to ask questions using an [issue](https://github.com/osmsharp/core/issues) or request more documentation on any topic you need.

 ### Install

     PM> Install-Package OsmSharp